Sewer56/Reloaded-Mod-Loader/README.md

 ## libReloaded
 The main bulk of the project.
 The library whose code is shared between all of the individual Reloaded projects and is directly used in mod development.
 Constitutes around 80% of the overall code base.

+## libReloaded-Networking
+Used to be my own from the ground up TCP based networking implementation, although has since been replaced with an external, dedicated library to the task.
+The last commit to have the networking code is https://github.com/sewer56lol/Reloaded-Mod-Loader/commit/181c782e23ced0b793138a00a2f710b32834a856 on 29/04/2018.